rosully/full-send-site/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 ---
 ![chemex](/img/chemex.jpg)

-As you can see from the above picture, we take photos of butts.
+As you can see, we take photos of butts.
 There's a lot of them on the team.
 No ifs, ands, or butts about it.

 This week we’ll **take** a look at all the steps required to make astonishing coffee with a Chemex at home.
 The Chemex Coffeemaker is a manual, pour-over style glass-container coffeemaker that Peter Schlumbohm invented in 1941, and which continues to be manufactured by the Chemex Corporation in Chicopee, Massachusetts.